jonesliddy77/PROJECT-1/README.md

 * Sticky navigation bar follows the user as they traverse from the top of the webpage to the bottom.
 * A testimonials section that scrolls as the user clicks on the different dots.
 * A fully functional services page with drop down menu list.
-* Location tracker API dynaically updates based on user's IP address data.
+* Location tracker API dynamically updates based on user's IP address data.
 * Payment API allows user's to demo paying information in their browser.

 ## Links